 Well if you haven’t been living under a rock, you know summer is here.
-We thought now might be a great time to cover how to get and keep a green lawn.
+We thought now might be a great time to cover how to make your lawn green and keep it that way.
 We created a couple simple steps and if you follow them, we are confident your lawn will be green also.

 2. Sharpen your lawn mower blade – A sharp blade is key to getting a green lawn.
 If you are cutting your lawn with a dull blade, it tends to break the grass, instead of cutting the grass.
 Therefore the tip of your grass tends to get brown instead of staying a nice healthy green.

-4. Rake leaves at the end of the year – Let’s face it, raking sucks, but it’s important.
+4. Rake leaves at the end of the year – Let’s face it: raking sucks, but it’s important.
 When you rake your lawn and remove the leaves, then your lawn can breathe.
 If you leave the leaves on your grass all winter, it tends to kill the grass and leave bare spots.
-These bare spots are exactly what weeds need in spring to spawn and start taking over your grass.
+These bare spots are exactly what weeds search out in spring to spawn and start taking over your lawn.